 - Money in these accounts can negatively impact financial aid.

 We are big Roth fans here at Know My Plan.
 You know, when it makes sense.
 This one is more of a life hack and riddled with stipulations and workarounds.

-The ideal scenario: You are a professional photographer, you have a baby, take pictures of baby and use them in your marketing material.
-Congratulations, baby is now on the payroll, and you can put up to $6K in a Roth under Baby’s name, assuming baby “earned” that much income in the same year.
+The ideal scenario: You are a professional photographer, you have a baby, take pictures of the baby and use them in your marketing material.
+Congratulations, Baby is now on the payroll, and you can put up to $6K in a Roth under Baby’s name, assuming Baby “earned” that much income in the same year.
 Again that’s a loose example and indeed a hypothetical one.